Empire Mates State of Mind: Critical reception

 Empire Mates State of Mind received generally positive reviews from music critics.
-A writer for TayoTV awarded the album 8.5 stars out of 10, commending the work of each artist.
-Wilfred Okiche of 360nobs granted the album a rating of 7 out of 10, acknowledging it for being "unabashed in owning up to its motives".
-Okiche also noted that the album's production "may become repetitive at some point despite the variety of producers involved".
-Ayomide Tayo of Nigerian Entertainment Today gave the album 3.5 stars out of 5, characterizing it as "one directional at times, with its emphasis on party music".
-Tayo also opined that all of the artists brought "their own style to each song, saving the project from not being too repetitive."
-Ogaga Sakapide of TooXclusive gave the album 3 stars out of 5, describing it as "monotonous, tired club-beats and too lengthy".
-Sakapide acknowledged Wizkid, Niyola and Wellington and further stated that the album is "pretty solid".
+A writer for TayoTV, who goes by the moniker Teaponpi, rated the album 8.5 out of 10 and commended the work of each artist.
+Wilfred Okiche of 360nobs granted the album a rating of 7 out of 10, acknowledging it for being "unabashed in owning up to its motives" and saying its production "may become repetitive at some point despite the variety of producers involved".

+Reviewing for Nigerian Entertainment Today, Ayomide Tayo granted the album 3.5 stars out of 5, characterizing it as "one directional at times, with its emphasis on party music" and commending the artists for bringing "their own style to each song, saving the project from not being too repetitive."
+TooXclusive's Ogaga Sakapide gave the album 3 stars out of 5, describing it as "monotonous, tired club-beats and too lengthy".
+Sakapide acknowledged Wizkid, Niyola and Wellington and said the record is "pretty solid".